rse-council/researchsoftware.org/CONTRIBUTING.md

 # How to report a bug or an issue

-Please create a [new issue report](https://github.com/RSE-leaders/researchsoftware.org/issues/new/choose) in the [issue tracker for this repository](https://github.com/RSE-leaders/researchsoftware.org/issues), and describe the issue you have found.
+Please create a [new issue report](https://github.com/RSE-leaders/researchsoftware.org/issues/new/choose) in the [issue tracker for this repository](https://github.com/RSE-leaders/researchsoftware.org/issues), and describe the bug you have found or the issue that concerns you.
-We will try to answer your report in due time.
+We will try to respond to your report in due time.

 # How to request an improvement